allegro/allegro.tech/_posts/2020-05-09-hexagonal-architecture-by-example.md

 In the next paragraphs we will go into detail about the overall service architecture, where other components are built around the aforementioned domain.
-Before we do so, I would like to give you a heads up by presenting it on a diagram, which shows how the actual elements of the example project are organized, rather than a generic conceptual example.
+Before we do so, I would like to give you a heads up by presenting it on a diagram, which shows how the actual elements of the underlying project are organized, rather than a generic conceptual example.
 <img alt="Architecture diagram" src="/img/articles/2020-05-09-hexagonal-architecture-by-example/ha_example.png"/>

 The project package structure also reflects the service architecture.